In Cleveland, 'the nightmare is over' for Amanda Berry, Gina DeJesus and Michelle Knight http://bit.ly/108C8ej

 Berry's cousin Tasheena Mitchell told the newspaper she couldn't wait to have Berry in her arms.

-"I'm going to hold her, and I'm going to squeeze her and I probably won't let her go," she said.
+"I'm going to hold her, and I'm going to squeeze her and I probably won't let her go,"

-Miller, who had been hospitalized for months with pancreatitis and other ailments, died in March 2006.
+Berry's mother, Louwana Miller, who had been hospitalized for months with pancreatitis and other ailments, died in March 2006.
 She had spent the previous three years looking for her daughter, whose disappearance took a toll as her health steadily deteriorated, family and friends said.

 Councilwoman Dona Brady said she had spent many hours with Miller, who never gave up hope that her daughter was alive.